jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “You’re angry, Robert,” said she.
 “Well, I guess you have every cause to be.”
 “Pray make no apology to me,” said Lord St. Simon bitterly.

-### ADVENTURE X. THE ADVENTURE OF THE NOBLE BACHELOR 160

 “Oh, yes, I know that I have treated you real bad and that I should have spoken to you before I went; but I was kind of rattled, and from the time when I saw Frank here again I just didn’t know what I was doing or saying.
 I only wonder I didn’t